CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `commit_new_receiver`
 !!! description "`PegKeeper.commit_new_receiver(_new_receiver: address):`"

-    Function to commit a new receiver for the profit.
-This function is only callable by the admin of the contract.
-When calling the function successfully, the `future_receiver` variable will be set to `_new_receiver`.
-Deadline will start when calling this function.
+    Function to commit a new receiver.

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `_new_receiver` |  `address` | New Receiver Address |

+    !!! warning
+        This function can only be called by the `admin` of the PegKepper, which is the ownership agent (CurveDAO).
+Therefore, changing the receiver requires a DAO vote.

     ??? quote "Source code"